Palestinian leader Abbas postpones Israel meeting

-RAMALLAH, West Bank (Reuters) - Palestinian President Mahmoud Abbas has postponed a controversial meeting with Israeli Vice Premier Shaul Mofaz that had been scheduled for Sunday, Palestinian officials said on Saturday.
+RAMALLAH, West Bank (Reuters) - Palestinian President Mahmoud Abbas has postponed a meeting with Israeli Vice Premier Shaul Mofaz that was due to take place on Sunday, Palestinian officials said on Saturday.

 The officials did not say when a new date might be set for what would be the highest-level meeting between the sides since peace talks broke down in 2010.